jacobsee/amq-test-sender/.openshift-applier/README.md

 # OpenShift Applier for App

 This is an OpenShift applier inventory.
-I'm assuming you know how to do that, else see the CI/CD repo for docs.
+See the CI/CD repo for docs.

 # Usage

 Right now limited to using ansible on your localhost.

 1. `[.openshift-applier]$ ansible-galaxy install -r requirements.yml --roles-path=roles --f`

+2. `[.openshift-applier]$ ansible-playbook apply.yml -i inventory/ --extra-vars="target=amq-broker"`

-1. `[.openshift-applier]$ ansible-playbook apply.yml -i inventory/`
+3. `[.openshift-applier]$ ansible-playbook apply.yml -i inventory/ --extra-vars="target=apps"`

 See the inventory for the filter tag options.